 In its hundred-plus year history, Wisteria Cottage has experienced a number of uses, all important to the cultural and educational life of the community.
 Although Virginia Scripps never used it as a private residence, her guests who visited La Jolla often occupied the house for long intervals.
 They included the naturalist John Burroughs who spent the winter of 1920-21 in residence.
 After Virginia Scripp's death, ownership of the property passed to her niece, Dolla, who lived there until 1942 when title went to Ellen Revelle, a member of the Scripps family and wife of UC San Diego founder Roger Revelle.
 The cottage then became the Balmer School, predecessor of the current-day La Jolla Country Day School.

-Capital funding were raised and plans developed to renovate the campus buildings and surrounding landscape for use as a museum, education and research center, community gathering place, and archive storage.
-Construction is scheduled for completion in 2014 to coincide with the Society's 50th Anniversary celebration.
+Capital funding were raised and plans developed to renovate the campus buildings for use as a museum, education and research center, community gathering place, and archive storage.
+Construction was completed in 2014 to coincide with the Society's 50th Anniversary celebration.

 The rehabilitated Wisteria Cottage serves as interpretative space and as museum-standard exhibition gallery space.
 The renovated conference room in the Balmer Annex provides improved facilities for meetings, workshops, educational programs, and community activities.
 Improvements to the Office and Research Center provide a conducive setting for members of the public to consult with the Society’s archivist and historian regarding information needs and access to archival materials.